 The Small Business Administration (SBA) just announced a new initiative under the SBA Express program.
 This initiative will serve to help more veterans receive loans to start their own small business.
 Starting January 1, 2014, the SBA will set the up-front borrower fee to zero for veterans.
 This applies to loans up to $350,000 under the SBA Express Loan Program.

 The SBA’s Patriot Express Pilot Loan Initiative is set up exclusively for veterans: the small business has to be either owned or controlled (this means a majority stake of 51 percent or more) by eligible veterans.
-We’ve written about this program previously in our blog article featuring veteran loan programs.
-You can also learn more about the veteran requirements for the Patriot Express loan at the SBA’s website.
+You can learn more about the veteran requirements for the Patriot Express loan at the SBA’s website.

 If you’re interested in finding a veteran-owned business near you, the National Veteran-Owned Business Association has a search available on their BuyVeteran.com website.